Key nominations for the 2017 Emmy awards

 3 Min Read

-LOS ANGELES (Reuters) - Nominations were announced on Thursday for the 2017 Primetime Emmy awards, the highest honors in television.
+LOS ANGELES, July 13 (Reuters) - Nominations were announced on Thursday for the 2017 Primetime Emmy awards, the highest honors in television.

 The Emmys will be handed out in a Sept.
 17 ceremony in Los Angeles hosted by Stephen Colbert.